The history of the 34th Fighter Squadron on Ie Shima.

 This is the history of the USAF USAAF 34th Fighter Squadron which was located on the island of Ie Shima just northwest of Okinawa and south of the Japanese island of Honshu.

-In WW2 the 34th Fighter Squadron flew the P-47 Thunderbolt radial engine fighter nicknamed the Jug.
+In WW2 the 34th Fighter Squadron flew the P-47 Thunderbolt Motorcycles For Sale fighter nicknamed the Jug.
 You can see this type of plane and the following types of planes that this fighter squadron flew below.

 to the EAA (experimental aircraft association) main listing Go back to the 34th Fighter Squadron Exhibit Index